Wander Franco Player Props: Rays vs. Rangers

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.479) thanks to 28 extra-base hits.
+- Franco leads Tampa Bay with a slugging percentage of .474, fueled by 28 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 16th in batting average, 27th in on-base percentage, and 43rd in slugging.
+- Among the qualifying hitters in baseball, he ranks 16th in batting average, 29th in on-base percentage, and 44th in slugging.

-- Franco has picked up an RBI in 34.4% of his games this season, with two or more RBI in 11.5% of his games.
-He has also driven in three or more runs in two contests.
+- In 33.9% of his games this year, Franco has had at least one RBI.
+He's picked up more than one in 11.3% and driven in three or more of his team's runs in two contests.

-- In 47.5% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (14.8%).
+- He has scored in 29 games this season (46.8%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.